Have you been wanting to add wooden shelving to your home decor so you could arrange certain items in an even more attractive design fashion?

 One thing mahogany does well is to radiate a sense of classic beauty.
 Along with walnut and other types of wood like White Oak, it regularly competes for the highest-demanded type of wood in the U.S.

 A shelf of pure mahogany is 70% harder than most other commercial woods, including oak.
 This hardness makes it an incredibly durable wood, resistant to the dents and scratches to which woods like cedar and Douglas Fir are vulnerable.
-Attempts to stain and paint mahogany will typically go very well.
+Attempts to stain and paint wood like mahogany will typically go very well.

 Naturally, the most significant issues with mahogany are cost and availability.
 It is a highly prized wood throughout the world.
 Lumber without wood finish can sell for as much as $28 per board foot.